 You know what they say about being chased by a hungry bear in Alaska right?
 You don’t have to be the fastest, just make damn sure you’re not the slowest.

-Last ditch Quick tip from my special forces amigos – “IF you find that you are actually in a run for your life AND your life actually does depend on speed AND you are indeed the slowest – kick your buddy in the kneecap and keep running.
+A quick tip from one of my special forces buddies.
+“IF you find that you are actually in a run for your life AND your life actually does depend on speed AND you are indeed the slowest – kick your buddy in the kneecap and keep running.

-OK well there we go.
-12 objectives that I feel are pretty much a bare bones minimum to being healthy to survive.
-It was probably my favorite article to write and discuss and heck, maybe I’ll pursue a book about this – its fun to think about but more importantly it should be eye opening and real.
+OK, here we go.
+12 objectives that I feel are pretty much a bare-bones minimum to being healthy enough to survive.
+It was probably my favorite article to write and discuss and heck, maybe I’ll pursue a book about this – it’s fun to think about but more importantly it should be eye-opening and real.
 It’s important by God!
-It’s important for you and your family and should be both a goal and a severe wake up call for some.
+It’s important for you and your family and should be both a goal and a severe wake-up call for some.

 Tier it out: